Shinjan-saha/Setup-Stepper-and-Servo-motor-with-arduino/README.md

-# LM 35 ThinkSpeak Server Temperature Reading
+# Setup Stepper Motor with Arduino

 ### Here by Using Arduino-UNO, ULN2003 Driver motor & Stepper Motor we can do simple functions with motor like rotate it in one direction & rotate in 2 direction with half cycle.